 Today, I’m bringing you information about the varieties of common house plants, their uses, and benefits, along with some great images to inspire you!
 So, if you want to learn more about what house plants might be right for you and your family, continue reading for some great information.

 As I look around to see where I might place some new plants or flowers, the questions start popping up that I think we all might want to know before we fill our homes with greenery.
-These are the things I want to know:
+These are the things you need to know:

-- House plants that are the easiest to grow inside the home.
+- Which house plants are the easiest to grow inside the home?

-- House plants that are safest to have around pets and small children.
+- Are there house plants that are safer than others for pets and small children?